 1. Water Garden

-One of the coolest gift items this year is this water garden.
-It’s actually a tabletop aquaponics system with a self-cleaning fish tank that grows organic herbs and micro-greens on top!
+This tabletop aquaponics system is a self-cleaning fish tank that grows organic herbs and micro-greens on top!
 See the water garden here.

 2. Mushroom Growing Kit